Combinatorial knot Floer homology and tangle decompositions: Preliminaries

 \subsection{Grid diagrams}

-A \textit{(toroidal) grid diagram} $\mathbb{G}$ is an $n\times n$ grid of squares on the torus some of which contain an $X$- or $O$- marking such that: \begin{enumerate}[(i)] \item There is exactly one $O$-marking and $X$-marking on each row and column. \item $O$-markings and $X$-markings do not share the same square. \end{enumerate} A grid diagram determines an oriented link in $S^3$.
-Drawing oriented segments from the $O$-markings to the $X$-markings in each row and from the $X$-markings to the $O$-marking in each column.
+A \textit{(toroidal) grid diagram} $\mathbb{G}$ is an $n\times n$ grid of squares on the torus, some of which contain an $X$- or $O$-marking such that: \begin{enumerate}[(i)] \item There is exactly one $O$-marking and $X$-marking on each row and column. \item $O$-markings and $X$-markings do not share the same square. \end{enumerate} A grid diagram determines an oriented link in $S^3$.
+Drawing oriented segments from the $O$-markings to the $X$-markings in each row and from the $X$-markings to the $O$-markings in each column.
 Assume that the vertical segments always cross above the horizontal segments.
-Then we obtain a link diagram.
+Then we obtain an oriented link diagram.
 We think that every toroidal diagram is oriented naturally.
 The horizontal circles and vertical circles that separate the torus into $n\times n$ squares are denoted by $\boldsymbol{\alpha}=\{\alpha_i\}_{i=1}^n$ and $\boldsymbol{\beta}=\{\beta_j\}_{j=1}^n$ respectively.

 Any link can be represented by (toroidal) grid diagrams.
-Two grid diagrams representing the same links are connected by a finite sequence of the following moves called grid moves \cite{Embedding-knots-and-links-in-an-open-book.-I.-Basic-properties}: \begin{itemize} \item \textbf{Commutation} (Figure \ref{fig:comm}) permuting two adjacent columns satisfying the following condition: The projections of the two segments connecting two markings in each column, into a single vertical circle $\beta_j$ are either disjoint, or one is contained in the interior of the other. \item \textbf{(De-)stabilization} (Figure \ref{fig:sta}) let $\mathbb{G}$ be an $n\times n$ grid diagram.
+Two grid diagrams representing the same links are connected by a finite sequence of the following moves called grid moves \cite{Embedding-knots-and-links-in-an-open-book.-I.-Basic-properties}: \begin{itemize} \item \textbf{Commutation} (Figure \ref{fig:comm}) permuting two adjacent columns (resp. rows) satisfying the following condition: The projections of the two segments connecting two markings in each column (resp. row), into a single vertical circle $\beta_j$ are either disjoint, or one is contained in the interior of the other. \item \textbf{(De-)stabilization} (Figure \ref{fig:sta}) let $\mathbb{G}$ be an $n\times n$ grid diagram.
 Then $\mathbb{G}'$ is called a stabilization of $\mathbb{G}$ if it is an $(n+1)\times(n+1)$ grid diagram obtained by the following procedure: Choose a marked square in $\mathbb{G}$, and remove the marking in that square, in the other marked square in its row, and in the other marked square in its column.
-Split the row and column in two.
+Split the row and column into two.
 There are four ways to put markings in the two new columns and rows in the $(n+1)\times(n+1)$ grid to obtain a grid diagram.
+There are four types of stabilizations when interchanging the roles of $X$'s and $O$'s.
 The inverse of a stabilization is called a destabilization. \end{itemize}

-In this paper, we only consider grid diagrams representing a knot.
+In this paper, we mainly consider grid diagrams representing a knot.